osequi/react-best-practices/audience.md

 Programming experience helps only if it's functional.
 In React no one writes complex algorithms; instead manipulates the data flow using functional programming concepts.

 The knowledge of older paradigms like MVC, REST and CRUD doesn't helps either.
-The React ecosystem -- GraphQL and Relay -- sports concepts unseen previously in web frameworks.
+The React ecosystem -- GraphQL and Relay -- sports concepts unused previously in web frameworks.

-In the next chapters, learning React through best practices, one will find out gradually:
+In the next chapters, learning React through best practices, one will gradually find out:

 1. React is not just another web framework.
 2. React is foremost functional and reactive.